DJ Jazzy Jeff & the Fresh Prince: 1988–1989: He's the DJ, I'm the Rapper

 Their 1988 follow-up album, He's the DJ, I'm the Rapper, made them multi-platinum stars.
-Mostly recorded in the United Kingdom, the album was rap music's first double-vinyl LP release; it was also issued as a single cassette and CD.
-"Parents Just Don't Understand", the lead-off single, made them MTV household names and also gained the honor of the first Grammy for a hip hop/rap song, which was met with mixed feelings.
+Mostly recorded in the United Kingdom, the album was a double-vinyl LP release; it was also issued as a single cassette and CD.
+"Parents Just Don't Understand", the lead-off single, made them MTV household names and also gained the honor of the first Grammy for a hip hop/rap song, which was met with criticism.
 Nevertheless, the single was a success, launching the group into even more mainstream stardom.
-The video showed Prince's misadventures of trying to get around his parents' strict rules in a very comical way, very much like their first single "Girls Ain't Nothing but Trouble".
-It gained much airplay on TV channels such as MTV, giving the group much attention.
+The video showed Prince's misadventures of trying to get around his parents' strict rules in a very comical way, much like their first single "Girls Ain't Nothing but Trouble".
+It gained considerable airplay on TV channels such as MTV, giving the group much attention.
 The song was played in an episode of The Fresh Prince of Bel-Air ("Someday Your Prince Will Be In Effect (Part 1)"), and referenced in two other episodes of the same series ("The Fresh Prince Project" and "Not With My Pig, You Don't").

 Another single, "A Nightmare on My Street", showcased a fictional confrontation with A Nightmare on Elm Street villain Freddy Krueger.
 The record's release coincided with A Nightmare on Elm Street 4: The Dream Master, which caused legal threats from the movie's distributor New Line Cinema.
 In response, the corresponding music video was pulled from release and a legal disclaimer was included on later pressings of He's the DJ, I'm the Rapper denying affiliation with the film.
 The video was released by Jazzy Jeff in 2018.

-Jeff reveals on track 19 of Skillz's Infamous Quotes mixtape that New Line Cinema approached Will & Jeff for a movie role which they ended up turning down.
-The film was House Party.
-The last single from He's the DJ, I'm the Rapper was "Brand New Funk" sampled a James Brown song and quotes it.
-In the song, the Fresh Prince explains how Jeff has brought in a tape that contains a very cool song that he cannot help but rap over, and how fans react to it.
+Jeff reveals on track 19 of Skillz's Infamous Quotes mixtape that New Line Cinema approached Will & Jeff for a role in the movie House Party, which they turned down.
+The last single, track 3 from He's the DJ, I'm the Rapper, was "Brand New Funk", which sampled and quoted the James Brown funk song "My Thang".
+In narrative of the song, the Fresh Prince explains how Jeff has brought in a tape described to be startlingly good, which the Fresh Prince raps to, and how much people enjoyed it at the first performance.
 The song was well received by many hip hop fans due to its funk sound, lyrical spins, and the fact that it showed off more of the skills of Jazzy Jeff.
 The video was shot in black and white, showed live performance clips from a concert and featured 2 Damn Hype Dancing.